Green Island, Taiwan: History

 The island was originally inhabited by the aboriginal Amis people.

 In March 1864 the British brig Susan Douglas was swept off course and wrecked on the island.
 Her captain then sailed by junk from the island to Kaohsiung, and the Royal Navy gunboat HMS Bustard found and rescued the remainder of the survivors.

 In the early 1870s, William Campbell saw the island from aboard the Daphne, and wrote:

 On 11 December 1937 the Dollar Steamship Company luxury ocean liner SS President Hoover ran aground in a typhoon on a reef at Zhongliao Bay.
 All 503 passengers and 330 crew survived and were safely brought ashore.
 Over the next few days the cargo liners SS President McKinley and SS President Pierce took the survivors off the island, helped by boats provided by the Japanese cruiser Ashigara and an Imperial Japanese Navy destroyer.
 Dollar Lines sold President Hoover's wreck to a Japanese salvage company, which spent the next three years breaking her up in situ.

 In response to the wreck, members of the US public gave money through the American Red Cross for a lighthouse to be built near Zhongliao village.
 Lyudao or Lüdao Lighthouse was designed by Japanese engineers, built by local islanders in 1938 and is 33.3 m high.

 A shipwreck of Dutch origin dating to the 19th century was found in June 2013.

 Prisons

 Green Island first served as an isolated spot and place of exile for political prisoners during the martial law period during the Kuomintang government, and especially in the White Terror.
 After their release, many of the prisoners jailed between the late 1940s and the late 1980s went on to establish the Democratic Progressive Party, most notably Shih Ming-teh.
 Writer and political dissident Bo Yang served his prison terms there.

+During the 1950s, while National Taiwan University Hospital physicians Hu Hsin-lin, Hu Pao-chen, and Su You-peng were held at Green Island, they established a clinic alongside others who had medical training, including Lin En-kui, to treat other inmates, prison guards, and Green Island residents.
+As prisoners with medical backgrounds were released, the clinic shrank, then closed in 1960 with the departure of Hu Hsin-lin.